Powerlearnproject/se-assignment-day-2-git-and-github-EmekaIke/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=15709422&assignment_repo_type=AssignmentRepo)
 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+Answer: Version Control helps us to track changes that we have done in our file.
+It very useful to programmers as it helps them to track any change made in their project.
+Programmers use it to maintain the integrity of their project in that it helps them to know where a conflict or issue is coming from.
+When a file is being modified or updated, it is version control that helps programmers to track these different updates or versions thereby maintaining project integrity.
+Git is a popular version control system while Github is a software by Microsoft that uses Git.
+It is like a social media platform for developers.
+It's where developers can share their code, collaborate with others, and track changes to their projects.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?